Elite50/slate/source/includes/_profile-object.md

  | DonationParent | A parent interaction that caused this donation
  | DonationAmount | The dollar amount that the donation was for
  | DonationExternalID | The external ID of the donation in an external service
+ | DonationBundlerID | The ID of a bundler associated with this donation
+ | DonationSubscriptionID | A unique identifier for the recurring subscription this donation belongs to
  | DonationCampaign | The donor campaign that the donation was collected under
  | DonationPaidWith | The method that the donation was paid with
  | DonationCollectionMethod | How the donation was collection, at an event, online, etc.
  | DonationRecurring | A flag indicating whether or not the donation is a part of a recurring donation
  | DonationSourceCode | A text value that stores a free form source code for the donation
- | DonationSubscriptionID | A unique identifier for the recurring subscription this donation belongs to
 Dwellings | DwellingType | The type of dwelling that the profile lives in
  | OwnRent | Whether the profile owns or rents the dwelling
  | DwellingEstimatedValue | The estimated value of the dwelling the profile lives in